ampproject/amp.dev/_guides/analytics/analytics_basics.md

 If AMP finds that this cookie is set, then the client ID substitution will return the cookie's value.
-If the AMP finds that this cookie is not set, then AMP will generate a value of the form "amp-" followed by a random base64 encoded string.
+If the AMP finds that this cookie is not set, then AMP will generate a value of the form `amp-` followed by a random base64 encoded string.

 Learn more about client ID substitution,